smaremanda/add-in-docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 4. In the F12 window, select the file you want to debug.

-    To select the file, choose he folder icon above the  **script** (left) pane.
+    To select the file, choose the folder icon above the  **script** (left) pane.
 The dropdown list shows the available files.
 Select home.js.

 5. Set the breakpoint.